Particl-Community/academy/in-depth/indepth_part_coin.rst

 | **Taproot**                      | Yes (Taproot-ready as of Particl Core 0.21+)|
 +----------------------------------+---------------------------------------------+

 PART has three different types of transactions, each with its own purpose, cost, level of privacy, type of balance, and settings.
-All three types are available on :term:`Particl Desktop` where you can easily convert your coins from one type of balance to another.
+All three types are available on :term:`Particl Desktop`, where you can easily convert your coins from one kind of balance to another.

 .. container:: toggle